 As a result, I’ve compiled a brief introductory list of my 5 most recent favorite poets working off the page.
 Naturally, there’s no order or hierarchy to this (honestly, who believes in a ‘canon’ anymore?).
 Rather, this serves as a sampling, places to start and work outward from—a fractal network.
 And who knows?
 Maybe this list will also interest experienced poets curious about other writers’ experimental practices.
 I know I keep returning to these writers’ work over and over again.

-1. Astra Papachristdoulou: I learned about Papachristdoulou’s work very recently after seeing one of her bio-resin sculptures in an anthology.
-Papachristdoulou is the founder of Poem Atlas, a platform for visual and object poetry.
+1. Astra Papachristodoulou: I learned about Papachristodoulou’s work very recently after seeing one of her bio-resin sculptures in an anthology.
+Papachristodoulou is the founder of Poem Atlas, a platform for visual and object poetry.
 Poem Atlas also curates online exhibits at this link, featuring work from writers across the world.
-Beyond her object poetry, Papachristdoulou has also published six collections and frequently collaborates with other artists.
+Beyond her object poetry, Papachristodoulou has also published six collections and frequently collaborates with other artists.